 But the reality is that attracting drivers is harder than attracting customers.
 Did you know that grocery delivery providers are experiencing difficulties attracting truck drivers?
 It’s no wonder, as their work requires long hours and long stretches away from home.

 In 2018, the American Trucking Association (ATA) stated that there was a need for at least 50,000 truck drivers to fill open jobs.
 This shortage still exists, and the ATA predicts that due to e-commerce growth, the US trucking industry will be short 175,000 truck drivers by 2026.

 Food delivery is another sector facing a lack of workers.
 Even such titans as Postmates, with 150,000 couriers in the US, and UberEats, with 300,000 couriers globally, are investing in the tech side of the business to cope with growing demand for their services.

 And on-demand delivery has a promising outlook.
 Over the last five years, delivery services in the US have grown by 4.9 percent annually, and revenue from on-demand deliveries is expected to be $107 billion in 2019.
 Maybe that’s the reason you decided to get into the transportation business.
 At this stage, our task is to save you from making a common mistake: investing the lion’s share of your efforts in the customer app.
 So let’s dive into ways of how to create a carrier app for an on-demand delivery platform.

 Core features for a driver app

 On-demand delivery services face challenges with the delivery process.
 These are usually associated with a lack of real-time tracking, issues with automatically sending requests to couriers, and lack of information about orders.
 Advanced technologies can minimize these issues, simplify drivers' jobs, and consequently save you money on driver app promotion.
-First of all, make sure your app has this basic functionality:
+During carrier app development, implement this basic functionality:

 Easy driver onboarding – Automate document submission and driver background checks.
 (Lyft and Uber have recently introduced continuous background checks using technology built by the startup Appriss.)